Country Profile Bangladesh

 The risk of expropriation in Bangladesh is high.
 The Foreign Investment Act of 1980 safeguards against government expropriation in Bangladesh without adequate compensation.
 But a weak judicial system and corruption can make it difficult for foreign investors to seek impartial arbitration.

 Political risk is moderate to high in Bangladesh.
 Rivalries within and between political parties often results in local violence.
 Related to this, Worldwide Governance indicators show Bangladesh is well below the regional average for political stability and absence of violence, and lower on all other indicators of governance.
+Political unrest remains a notable risk to the implementation of economic reforms.

 Bilateral Relations